Santi-I-Guess/PAL-Assembler/docs/tutorial.md

 Certain command line flags are provided to the program executable to make certain common operations repeatable.
 Descriptions can be provided using -h or --help as a command line argument.
+If no input file is provided, the program will await input from STDIN.
+Users can then input instructions and label definitions just like for an input file.
+The program will continue to take in input until the input line matches "^; EOF$" (where ^ and $ are regex symbols), and process the input normally